shenwei356/seqkit/doc/docs/usage.md

   seqkit mutate [flags]

 Flags:
-  -d, --deletion string    deletion mutation: deleting subsequence in a range. e.g., -d 1:2 for deleting leading two bases, -d -3:-1 for removing last 3 bases
+  -n, --by-name               [match seqs to mutate] match by full name instead of just id -d, --deletion string       deletion mutation: deleting subsequence in a range. e.g., -d 1:2 for deleting leading two bases, -d -3:-1 for removing last 3 bases
   -h, --help                  help for mutate
-  -i, --insertion string   insertion mutation: inserting bases behind of given position, e.g., -i 0:ACGT for inserting ACGT at the beginning, -1:* for add * to the end
+  -I, --ignore-case           [match seqs to mutate] ignore case of search pattern -i, --insertion string      insertion mutation: inserting bases behind of given position, e.g., -i 0:ACGT for inserting ACGT at the beginning, -1:* for add * to the end
+  -v, --invert-match          [match seqs to mutate] invert the sense of matching, to select non-matching records
+      --pattern strings       [match seqs to mutate] search pattern (multiple values supported.
+Attention: use double quotation marks for patterns containing comma, e.g., -p '"A{2,}"'))
-  -p, --point strings      point mutation: changing base at given postion. e.g., -p 2:C for setting 2nd base as C, -p -1:A for change last base as A
+  -f, --pattern-file string   [match seqs to mutate] pattern file (one record per line) -p, --point strings         point mutation: changing base at given postion. e.g., -p 2:C for setting 2nd base as C, -p -1:A for change last base as A
+  -r, --use-regexp            [match seqs to mutate] search patterns are regular expression

 ```

 Examples: